-- Expanding public sector employment can be an effective means of reducing unemployment in the short term, providing a stabilizing effect during recessions or in relatively disadvantaged regions. - Public sector employment can create demand in other sectors of the economy (e.g. private services). - Public sector employment supports equitable policies, such as encouraging employment of marginalized and/or disadvantaged groups.
+- Expanding public sector employment can be an effective means of reducing unemployment in the short term, providing a stabilizing effect during recessions or in relatively disadvantaged regions. - Public sector employment can create demand in other sectors of the economy (e.g. private services). - Public sector employment supports equitable policies, such as encouraging employment and participation in the labor market of marginalized and/or disadvantaged groups.